Improving Domain Generalization with Domain Relations: Abstract

 \section{Abstract}

-Distribution shift is a major challenge in machine learning, as models often perform poorly during the test stage if the test distribution differs from the training distribution.
-In this paper, we focus on domain shifts, which occur when the model is applied to new domains that are different from the ones it was trained on, and propose a new approach called \mymodel.
-Unlike previous approaches that aim to learn a single model that is domain invariant, \mymodel\ learns domain-specific models by leveraging the relations among different domains.
+Distribution shift presents a significant challenge in machine learning, where models often underperform during the test stage when faced with a different distribution than the one they were trained on.
+This paper focuses on domain shifts, which occur when the model is applied to new domains that are different from the ones it was trained on, and propose a new approach called \mymodel.
+Unlike previous methods that aim to learn a single model that is domain invariant, \mymodel\ leverages domain similarities based on domain metadata to learn domain-specific models.
 Concretely, \mymodel\ learns a set of training-domain-specific functions during the training stage and reweights them based on domain relations during the test stage.
-These domain relations can be directly derived or learned from fixed domain meta-data.
-Under mild assumptions, we theoretically proved that using domain relations to reweight training-domain-specific functions achieves stronger generalization compared to averaging them.
-Empirically, we evaluated the effectiveness of \mymodel\ using both toy and real-world datasets for tasks such as temperature regression, land use classification, and molecule-protein interaction prediction.
-Our results showed that \mymodel\ consistently outperformed state-of-the-art methods, with an average improvement of 10.6\% in performance.
+These domain relations can be directly obtained and learned from domain metadata.
+Under mild assumptions, we theoretically prove that using domain relations to reweight training-domain-specific functions achieves stronger out-of-domain generalization compared to the conventional averaging approach.
+Empirically, we evaluate the effectiveness of \mymodel\ using real-world datasets for tasks such as temperature regression, land use classification, and molecule-protein binding affinity prediction.
+Our results show that \mymodel\ consistently outperforms state-of-the-art methods.